Department of Spanish

 Foreign Language Assistants

-Our students’ classroom lessons are reinforced and augmented through small group practice sessions led by foreign language assistants (FLAs).
-These advanced native-speaking students are carefully selected from the College’s study abroad sites and trained as language instructors in the U.S. academy.
-They also serve as ambassadors to Holy Cross students planning to study abroad in their native countries.
+Our students’ academic experience is enhanced through small group practice sessions --called Practicum-- led by Foreign Language Assistants (FLAs).
+Our FLAs are native speakers from Argentina, Peru and Spainwho have been carefully selected from our study abroad sites and have undergone rigorous pedagogical training as language instructors.
+They also serve as ambassadors to Holy Cross students planning to study abroad in their home countries.